polettix/App-Easer/README.md

 or other sources (e.g. environment variables), sub-commands, etc., as well as the actual code to run when the command must be run.

-[App::Easer::Tutorial](https://metacpan.org/pod/App::Easer::Tutorial) contains an example-based introduction; the rest of this document provides details on the available interface and customization capabilities.

 ## Application High Level View

 The following YAML representation gives a view of the structure of an